 What originally attracted you to your field?

 “As a respiratory therapist at Keck Medicine of USC, I have always been interested in clinical trials and wanted to know more about how to help and be involved in the future of medicine where I could have a bigger impact than just a few patients at a time.
-I met Dr. Frances Richmond (and the rest of the regulatory science team at the USC School of Pharmacy) and decided the master’s in regulatory science would help me achieve these goals.”
+I met Dr. Frances Richmond (and the rest of the regulatory science team at USC Mann) and decided the master’s in regulatory science would help me achieve these goals.”

 MS Regulatory Science ’21

 Manager of Respiratory Care and Interventional Pulmonary Services at Keck Medicine of USC

 What are you most looking forward to in your career?

 “I’m excited to help patients on a global scale through my experiences in regulatory affairs, clinical development and operations, and clinical pharmacology.”